khakhalin/notes/00_to_read_math.md

 # To-read: ML and AI

 #halfthere - a tag for papers that were added to the database, but that I haven't really read well.
-Papers to revisit!
+Potentially, papers to revisit!

 # Intros and top choices

+* Move old  recommendatinos from Sven down here
+* Double-check that all Eric's recommendations are here

 More info on decision trees, pruning https://towardsdatascience.com/the-complete-guide-to-decision-trees-28a4e3c7be14